rust-lang/rfcs/text/0000-destructure-drop-structs.md

 # How We Teach This
 [how-we-teach-this]: #how-we-teach-this

-Probably with a small section in the Nomicon, that explains why destrcuturing might be dangerous and under what circumstances it is allowed.
+Probably with a small section in the Nomicon, that explains why destructuring might be dangerous and under what circumstances it is allowed.

 # Drawbacks
 [drawbacks]: #drawbacks